tradingview/lightweight-charts/docs/customization.md

 ### Size

-Firstly, a preferred chart size needs to be set when creating a chart.
-If at resizing web page, the chart resizing is also needed, use `applyOptions` function to set chart's width and height different from the current ones.
+Firstly, a preferred chart size needs to be set when creating a chart:

 ```javascript
 const chart = createChart(document.body, {